-Avoiding tummy troubles during this season of overeatingNovember 28th, 2012 in Overweight and Obesity /
+Avoiding tummy troubles during this season of overeatingNovember 28, 2012 by Carolyn Pennington in Medicine & Health / Overweight and Obesity

 The holidays are cruel to our stomachs.
 Rich, fattening, sugar laden foods tempt us to overeat and we end up with bloated, upset stomachs.